Keno-GH/Rebalanced-Deep-Storage/README.md

 ### Where can I see ALL the changes?

-This list will probably be outdated at some point, but (here)[https://github.com/Keno-GH/Rebalanced-Deep-Storage/wiki/All-the-changes]
+This list will probably be outdated at some point, but [here](https://github.com/Keno-GH/Rebalanced-Deep-Storage/wiki/All-the-changes)

 ### I found an issue!
 What can I do?

-If you found an issue, please post it (here)[https://github.com/Keno-GH/Rebalanced-Deep-Storage/issues/new].
+If you found an issue, please post it [here](https://github.com/Keno-GH/Rebalanced-Deep-Storage/issues/new).
 It would be highly appreciated that you added a complete description of the problem, this way I can work on fixing it quicker.
-If you fancy, you can follow (this guide)[https://steamcommunity.com/sharedfiles/filedetails/?id=725234314] to get even more info on my way.
+If you fancy, you can follow [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=725234314) to get even more info on my way.

 ### Why can't I store X in this building?

 Probably because balancing or visual logic issues, but there is a (very high) chance that I did it wrongly.
-Please send suggestions through the (issues)[https://github.com/Keno-GH/Rebalanced-Deep-Storage/issues] forum.
+Please send suggestions through the [issues](https://github.com/Keno-GH/Rebalanced-Deep-Storage/issues) forum.

 ## Donations

 It would be very highly appreciated!

 <a href='https://ko-fi.com/B0B61GNYP' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi3.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>